Install Git hooks into the DVC repository to automate certain common actions.

 git committo inform the user about the differences between cache and workspace.

-git pushto upload files and directories tracked by DVC to remote storage.
+git pushto upload files and directories tracked by DVC to the

 If a hook already exists, DVC will raise an exception.
 In that case, try to manually edit the existing file or remove it and retry install.